Cheong2K/RPi/README.md

 	Reboot the RPi and config your Bluetooth keyboard/mouse

 	Note: The blueman has problem to show the pairing key for keyboards to pair.
-Start a command line and use 'bluetoothctl' and use blueman to do the pairing but use the pairing key shown in bluetoothctl.
-See 'pair.jpg'.
+Start a command line and use 'bluetoothctl', type the commands as shown:

 		$ sudo bluetoothctl
 		[bluetooth]# agent KeyboardDisplay
 		[bluetooth]# default-agent

+	Then, use blueman to do the pairing but use the pairing key shown in bluetoothctl.
+See 'pair.jpg'.

 	You should see hci0 interface is up with this command